 SIU Carbondale’s first priority is to ensure that our students, faculty and staff stay safe, whether they are in the classroom, a lab, an office or a residence hall.
-Please see the safety protocols being implemented this fall.

 Be sure to review the section on your responsibilities as we work together to keep all members of our community safe.

 - Face coverings/masks: The use of face coverings is encouraged but not required in most settings, with certain exceptions.